Variable-Length Stop-Feedback Codes With Finite Optimal Decoding Times for BI-AWGN Channels: VLSF Codes With Optimal Decoding Times

-Fig. \ref{fig: sim on BIAWGN} shows the achievable rate of a VLSF code with $m$ optimal decoding times estimated by the gap-constrained SDO and by the greedy algorithm.
-We see that the SDO provides an accurate estimate on the achievable rate.
-Additionally, a finite $m$ suffices to achieve Polyanskiy's VLF achievability bound derived from VLSF codes with infinitely many decoding times.
-Fig. \ref{fig: sim on BIAWGN} shows that for BI-AWGN channel at $0.2$ dB, with $16$ decoding times, the achievable rate by SDO is within $0.5\%$ of the VLF achievability bound for $k \le 100$.
-With $32$ decoding times, it becomes hard to distinguish the achievable rate by SDO from the VLF achievability bound for $k\le 30$.
+Fig. \ref{fig: sim on BIAWGN} shows the achievable rate of a VLSF code with $m$ optimal decoding times estimated by the two-step minimization with the gap-constrained SDO algorithm.
+We see that a finite $m$ suffices to achieve Polyanskiy's VLSF achievability bound derived from VLSF codes with infinitely many decoding times.
+For instance, for the BI-AWGN channel at $0.2$ dB and $\epsilon = 10^{-2}$, the achievable rate estimated by the SDO for VLSF codes with $k\le 6$ and $m = 32$ beats the VLSF bound.
+Additionally, for BI-AWGN channel at $0.2$ dB, with $16$ decoding times, the achievable rate by SDO is within $0.66\%$ of the VLSF achievability bound for $k \le 100$.
+With $32$ decoding times, it becomes hard to distinguish the achievable rate by SDO from the VLSF achievability bound for $k\le 30$.